 The base requirements for stormwater management are due to change because of ordinance changes required by the Maryland Department of Environment that must be implemented by May 4, 2010.
 Unless a property has an approved erosion/sediment control plan by that date, it will have to be redesigned to meet all new requirements.
 The stormwater ponds shown on the TCPI will not be sufficient to meet the new requirements.
 The approval of this preliminary plan does not provide the applicant with an exemption or grandfathering for the new stormwater management regulations.
 The applicant should be advised that revisions could result in modifications to the layout.
-Any modification cannot disturb the limits of the expanded buffer beyond that approved with this preliminary plan and tree conservation plan.
-Stormwater management is discussed further in the Environmental Review Section below.
+Any modification cannot disturb the limits of the expanded buffer beyond that approved with this preliminary plan and tree conservation plan with the exception of required outfalls.